CianMRoche/CianMRoche.github.io/_pages/side_projects.md

   </div>
   <div>
   <h2>The Combinatorics of Physical Security </h2>
     <p>This is a presentation I made for fun in a day or two over Winter break.
-Very casual in tone, but in my opinion it’s an interesting connection between the world of locking mechanisms and that of introductory combinatorics.
+Very casual in tone, but in my opinion it's an interesting connection between the world of locking mechanisms and that of introductory combinatorics.
 Beamer talk <a href="/files/young.pdf">here</a> </p>
   </div>
 </div>